vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 - how well that learnt hypothesis generalises to yet unseen data (we do this by measuring the accuracy on the test set).

 Coming to our example, if my neural network has a $99$ % accuracy on the MNIST data set, I should be satisfied that it learnt what a hand-written digit is.
-Szegedy et al were the first to show systematically that this is not the case: take the image on the left (below), which is classified with high confidence as "0", apply perturbation on the middle to get the image on the right, and your neural network will give a $94$ % confidence that it sees a "5" on the right, even despite the fact that the image did not change the class (for the human eye):
+Szegedy et al. [-@szegedy2013intriguing] were the first to show systematically that this is not the case: take the image on the left (below), which is classified with high confidence as "0", apply perturbation on the middle to get the image on the right, and your neural network will give a $94$ % confidence that it sees a "5" on the right, even despite the fact that the image did not change the class (for the human eye):